 Our liquid crystal retarders exhibit consistent performance over time.
-The graph to the right shows the retardance vs. voltage for a single three-quarter wave retarder, driven by our LCC25 liquid crystal controller over 154 weeks.
+The graph to the right shows the retardance vs. voltage for one previous-generation LCC1112-A three-quarter wave retarder, driven by our LCC25 liquid crystal controller over 154 weeks.
 The retardance was tested once per week and varied only slightly over the testing period.
 For the complete set of data from testing each week, please click below to download the full data file.

 The graph below to the left shows that the retardance varies only slightly at a constant voltage, while the graph below to the right shows that the voltage varies only slightly at a constant retardance.
 Similar consistency in performance can also be expected for our other models of retarders.
-To maximize the long-term stability of our retarders, we recommend always using the LCC25 controller.
-It is specifically designed to reduce the DC voltage offset, thus minimizing charge buildup and maximizing stability.
+To maximize the long-term stability of our retarders, we recommend always using our LCC25 or KLC101 controllers.
+They are designed to reduce the DC voltage offset, thus minimizing charge buildup and maximizing stability.